 Using Life Insurance to Cover Tax Liabilities

-Key benefits of using life insurance to cover inheritance tax include:
+Key benefits of using life insurance written in trust to cover Inheritance Tax:

 Best Practices for Policyholders

-By understanding the role of life insurance in managing inheritance tax, individuals can take proactive steps to protect their estate and ensure that their beneficiaries are not unduly burdened by tax liabilities.
+By understanding the role of life insurance in managing Inheritance Tax — and crucially, ensuring it is written into trust — you can take one of the simplest and most effective steps to protect your estate and ensure your family is not burdened by a tax bill they cannot afford to pay.

 Planning Ahead: Professional Advice and Resources